vdhamer/Photo-Club-Hub/.github/README.md

 </p>

 <ul><details><Summary>Storing Level 2 data (click to expand)</Summary></p>
-Each `Level 2` JSON file lists the current (and potentially former) members of a single club.
+Each `Level 2` JSON file lists the current (and optionally former) members of a single club.
 For each member, a URL is stored pointing to the `Level 3` file (portfolio per member).
 `Level 2` lists also includes the URL of an image used as thumbnail for that member.
 `Level 2` lists can be stored and managed on the club's own server.
 The file needs to be in a JSON format so that the app can interpret the data.